0

 American households most often have a car, and regularly they have two or three.
 But households in the Bel Aire East neighborhood buck this trend.
 Residents of this neighborhood must really love automobiles.
 NeighborhoodScout's Analysis reveals that 37.9% of the households here have four, five, or more cars.
 That is more cars per household than in 97.5% of the neighborhoods in the nation.

-Regardless of the means by which residents commute, this neighborhood has a length of commute that is notable.
+Whether walking, biking, riding, or driving, the length of one's commute is an important factor for one's quality of life.
+The Bel Aire East neighborhood stands out for its commute length, according to NeighborhoodScout's analysis.
 Long commutes can be brutal.
 They take time, money, and energy, leaving less of you for yourself and your family.
 The residents of the Bel Aire East neighborhood unfortunately have the distinction of having, on average, a longer commute than most any neighborhood in America.
 11.4% of commuters here travel more than one hour just one-way to work.
 That is more than two hours per day.
 This percentage with two-hour + round-trip commutes is higher than NeighborhoodScout found in 96.7% of all neighborhoods in America.

 With a nice mix of college students, safety from crime, and decent walkability, the Bel Aire East neighborhood rates highly as a college student friendly place to live, and one that college students and their parents may want to consider.
 NeighborhoodScout's analysis shows that it rates more highly for a good place for college students to live than 89.7% of the neighborhoods in FL.
 This often also means that the area has certain amenities and services geared towards college students, from undergraduates to graduate students.